Create a more connected workplace with Slack

 Social connection between colleagues has long been the fabric that binds the employee experience.
-It forges the relationships that we need to navigate challenges, the trust that we need to collaborate and the empathy that we need to support one another.
+It forges the relationships we need to navigate challenges, the trust we need to collaborate, and the empathy we need to support one another.

-With remote work here to stay – our research shows that 83% of knowledge workers want to work remotely either full- or part-time – organisations must be even more intentional about how they spark that connection, both inside and outside their ‘walls’.
-To that end, here are seven things that you can do in Slack today to strengthen relationships with colleagues of all types: new or old, co-located or remote, and internal or external.
+With remote work here to stay—our research shows that 83% of knowledge workers want to work remotely either full- or part-time—organizations must be even more intentional about how they spark that connection, both inside and outside their “walls.”
+To that end, here are seven things you can do in Slack today to strengthen relationships with colleagues of all types: new or old, co-located or remote, and internal or external.

-Slack profiles only go so far – there’s no space to share the fact that you were a nationally acclaimed hat dresser in a past life or teach surfing classes at the weekend.
+Slack profiles only go so far—there’s no space to share the fact that you were a nationally acclaimed hat dresser in a past life or teach surfing classes on the weekend.
 What you can do is post a short and sweet bio in a designated #intros channel (at Slack, this channel is called #yay.
 It’s how we feel when another exceptional employee joins us).

-You can then link to this introduction in your Slack profile, so your colleagues can revisit your bio at any time and find common ground in shared hobbies or music taste.
+You can then link to this introduction in your Slack profile, so your coworkers can revisit your bio at any time and find common ground in shared hobbies or music taste.

 2. Connect faster with external partners

 Move conversations out of slow, siloed email threads and bring all the benefits of channels to your work with agencies, customers, partners and vendors using Slack Connect.
-Work can be asynchronous, allowing colleagues around the globe to keep projects moving, or people from all sides to come together in real time to make key decisions.
+Work can be asynchronous, allowing people around the globe to keep projects moving, or folks from all sides can come together in real time to make key decisions.

 And when you do need a meeting?
-With the Outlook and Google calendar apps, Slack will scan everyone’s calendars – across different calendaring apps and organisations – and suggest available meeting slots.
+With the Outlook and Google calendar apps, Slack will scan everyone’s calendars—across different calendaring apps and organizations—and suggest available meeting slots.

 3. Make getting help as easy as possible

-Tracking down experts takes time and experience, putting new starters at a distinct disadvantage.
-To level the playing field, create #help- channels in Slack, such as #help-benefits, #help-legal and #help-IT.
-Unlike an email to benefits@a1-marketing-ltd.com, a message in #help-benefits is viewable to anyone in the channel.
-If someone thinks that their question is a common one, they can search for the topic in the #help- channel to quickly find the answer.
+Tracking down experts takes time and experience, putting new hires at a distinct disadvantage.
+To level the playing field, create #help- channels in Slack, like #help-benefits, #help-legal and #help-IT.
+Unlike an email to benefits@acme-corp.com, a message in #help-benefits is viewable to anyone in the channel.
+If someone thinks their question is a common one, they can search for the topic in the #help- channel to quickly find the answer.

-Bonus tip: give colleagues a simpler and more transparent way to request help from your team by creating a customised form with Workflow Builder.
+Bonus tip: Give coworkers a simpler and more transparent way to request help from your team by creating a custom form with Workflow Builder.

-Your customised status is shown to others whenever they check your profile in Slack or click on your name in the app.
-It’s an easy way to indicate your current workload, that you’re away on parenting duty, or the best times to reach you.
+Your custom status is shown to others whenever they check your profile in Slack or click on your name in the app.
+It’s an easy way to indicate your current workload, if you’re away on caregiving duty, or the best times to reach you.

 5. Get everyone’s thoughts and opinions with Polly